 Locking of CPUs to offline index build threads.
-In NDB 7.6.4 and later, offline index builds by default use all cores available to ndbmtd, instead of being limited to the single core reserved for the I/O thread.
+In NDB 7.6, offline index builds by default use all cores available to ndbmtd, instead of being limited to the single core reserved for the I/O thread.
 It also becomes possible to specify a desired set of cores to be used for I/O threads performing offline multithreaded builds of ordered indexes.
 This can improve restart and restore times and performance, as well as availability.Note

 “Offline” as used here refers to an ordered index build that takes place while a given table is not being written to.
 Such index builds occur during a node or system restart, or when restoring a cluster from backup using ndb_restore